-Neither the raw data nor iterated smoothing were able to correctly identify any signal region.
-However, heat kernel and diffusion smoothing correctly identified 94% and 91% of the signal regions respectively.
-This improvement for heat kernel smoothing is significant considering that the error rate of 5% (α -level of 0.05) is considered as the standard threshold for accepting or rejecting a hypothesis.
-In addition heat kernel and diffusion smoothing incorrectly identified 0.26% and 0.26% of non-signal regions as signal.
-Although both methods use the similar FEM discretization schemes, diffusion smoothing suffers more discretization error.
+Iterated kernel smoothing as well as using no smoothing at all did not correctly identify any signal region.
+However, heat kernel and diffusion smoothing correctly identified 94% and 91% of the signal regions.
+This improvement for heat kernel smoothing is significant considering that the error rate of 5% (0.05) is considered as the standard threshold for accepting or rejecting in a hypothesis.
+Also heat kernel and diffusion smoothing incorrectly identified 0.26% and 0.26% non-signal regions as signal.
+The both methods use the similar FEM discretization schemes although diffusion smoothing surffer more discretization error.
 The discretization error is related to the forward Euler scheme that is often employed in diffusion smoothing (Chung, 2001; Andrade et al., 2001; Cachia et al., 2003b).
-For better accuracy, extremely small time steps are required but this requires a very large number of iterations, which slows the method drastically.
-There might be a more accurate faster discretization scheme but the proposed method is validated against existing standard methods in the medical imaging literature.
+For better accuracy, extremely small time step is required but this requires a very large number of iterations, which slows the method drastically.
+There might be a more accurate faster discretization scheme but the proposed method is compared against existing standard methods in medical imaging literature that are actually used in practice.

 In Study II, $\gamma^2 = 0.5^2$ was used to simulate functional measurements with substantially larger SNR.
-Due to the large SNR, the group means showed visible group separations (Figure 10).
+Due to large SNR, the group means showed visible group separations (Figure 10).
 For iterated kernel and diffusion smoothing, we used bandwidth $\sigma = 0.1$ and 100 iterations.
-For heat kernel smoothing, the same bandwidth and 1000 eigenfunctions were used.
-All the methods detected the signal regions; however, the heat kernel smoothing and diffusion smoothing techniques were more sensitive at large SNR.
+For heat kernel smoothing, the same bandwidth and with 1000 eigenfunctions were used.
+All the methods detected the signal regions; however, the heat kernel smoothing and diffusion smoothing techniques are more sensitive at large SNR.
 All the methods correctly identified the signal regions with 100% accuracy.
-The raw data and iterated kernel smoothing did not incorrectly identified any non-signal regions as signal.
+Iterated kernel smoothing as well as without any smoothing did not incorrectly identified any non-signal regions as signal.
 However, due to the blurring effects, heat kernel and diffusion smoothing incorrectly identified 0.9% and 0.8% non-signal regions as signal, which is negligible.
-For large SNR setting, all the methods were reasonably able to detect the correct signal regions with minimal error.
+For large SNR setting, all the methods were reasonably able to detect the correct signal regions without much error.

 In summary, in larger SNR, all three methods performed well.
-However, in substantially smaller SNR, the proposed kernel regression performed best, closely followed by diffusion smoothing.
-Neither the raw data nor iterated kernel smoothing performed well in the low SNR setting.
+However, in substantially smaller SNR, the proposed kernel regression performed the best closely followed by diffusion smoothing.
+The iterated kernel smoothing as well as no smoothing at all did not perform well in the low SNR setting.